 Find a good burger/barbecue/hot dog joint.
 What good is a smartphone if you can’t use it to help you find the best cuisine in a 20-mile radius of your location?
 Between Yelp, Zomato and dozens of the other available restaurant apps, you can find delectable 4th of July fare no matter where you are.

 No good grub in sight?
 Find a grocery store and pick up some pre-formed patties, buns, a bag of chips and a small bag of charcoal, then locate a park with a public grill.
 A little foil, some paper plates and you’re in business.
-Nothing better than a family dinner in the back of the SUV with the gate open.
+Nothing better than a family dinner in the back of the SUV with the trunk open.

 Find a fireworks display.
-There’s no excuse for missing out on a spectacular fireworks show if you’re traveling in the States, because there is a celebration in just about every town across the country with a population over 50 people.
+There’s no excuse for missing out on a spectacular fireworks show if you’re traveling in the States because there is a celebration in just about every town across the country with a population over 50 people.
 Simply figure out what city you’re going to be closest to on July 4th, and search the internet for “[city name] firework display.”

 If you find yourself literally in the middle of nowhere without a show, then small, safe fireworks can be used in a pinch, like sparklers.
-They may not make the massive color explosions like the big fireworks, but they still give the day a touch of tradition and celebration, and look great in pictures.
+They may not make the massive color explosions like the big fireworks, but they still give the day a touch of tradition and celebration and look great in pictures.

 When all else fails, celebrate your own way.
-So, maybe you found the only city in all of America that doesn’t have a fireworks display, or ended up eating Taco Bell instead of burgers hot from the grill.
+So, maybe you found the only city in all of America that doesn’t have a fireworks display or ended up eating Taco Bell instead of burgers hot from the grill.
 It doesn’t matter!
 Just like the year you used a daybed as a couch when you were first married, you’ll remember this holiday as the time you ate soft tacos while watching Jaws and Independence Day from a hotel room on the way to the next military adventure.